lukasz-brzozko/cameras-room/README.md

-# Canera's Room - Video Chat Application
+# Cameras Room - WebRTC Application

-A real-time video chat application built with Next.js, WebRTC (PeerJS), Socket.IO and TypeScript.
+A real-time application built with Next.js, WebRTC (PeerJS), Socket.IO and TypeScript.

 This application allows you to easily use your mobile phone or laptop as a CCTV camera for home monitoring.
 Thanks to WebRTC technology, you can transform your device into a simple video surveillance system that works in real-time and provides secure connection via HTTPS.
 An ideal solution for those who want to create their own monitoring system without investing in professional CCTV cameras.